DreamVB/BatEditXE/README.md

 - Recent files lists
 - Asks for confirm before exiting the program if files are unsaved.
 - Test batch files with the debug menu without even saving
+- Autocomplete menu press crtl+space to see list of commands
 - And much more

 ## Screenshot